 International networking: We strongly recommend that applicants include suggested international secondments or short visits in their proposal.
-These should provide distinctive added value to the fellow's project above and beyond the value acquired through UOC, COS or NH.
-They should do not occur in the first year of the fellowship to give time to the fellow to develop their fellowship's foundations with the assistance of the beneficiary and the partners.
+These should provide distinctive added value to the fellow's project above and beyond the value acquired through the programme partners.
+They should not occur in the first year of the fellowship to give time to the fellow to develop their fellowship's foundations with the assistance of the beneficiary and the partners.
 Duration could range from a week for short visits to a maximum of three consecutive months for longer secondments.
 Secondments/visits should be at most six months in total over the total duration of the fellowship.
-Intersectorality: The unique partnership between UOC, COS and NH in FUTUREROADS provides an excellent opportunity to all fellows to gain crosssectoral experiences during their fellowship.
-All fellows will be expected to make a strong case in their applications on how substantial engagement with partners COS and/or NH will make a positive impact on their research.
-Mobility, in the form of secondments at COS/NH, and how well integrated it will be in each fellowship application is a key criterion for selection.
+Intersectorality: The unique partnership between UOC and industry partners in FUTUREROADS provides an excellent opportunity to all fellows to gain cross-sectoral experiences during their fellowship.
+All fellows will be expected to make a strong case in their applications on how substantial engagement with partners will make a positive impact on their research.
+Mobility, in the form of secondments at industry partner organisations, and how well integrated it will be in each fellowship application is a key criterion for selection.
 Specifically, we will seek to recruit candidates that can convincingly demonstrate how their cross-sectoral interactions enabled through FUTUREROADS will inform their research, such as (i) leveraging industry sector support to gain a deep understanding of the problems, the challenges and the end-user requirements necessary to help design solutions that fit the purpose; (ii) co-creation of technical and non-technical solutions with industry or with strong industry feedback to maximise the practical and commercial potential of the research; (iii) research validation using data, or material samples (or collected by the research through access to sites) provided by the non-academic sector; and/or (iv) conducting a joint exploitation study to evaluate the generated IP, study its commercial potential, and design a route to market.

-5.2.8.
+5.2.9.
 Optional additional budget request